 Creams and Liquids are not as simple as powders to disinfect, so the best policy when sharing these products is to portion a little out with a cosmetic spatula onto a hard surface.
 This way, bacteria is not being transferred to the actual container holding the product.

-As an MUA, disposable brushes or another sanitary alternative is essential when working on multiple clients.
+For an MUA, disposable brushes or another sanitary alternative is essential when working on multiple clients.
 Mascara wands are in close contact with the eyes and bodily fluids, which can be very dangerous if they are shared.

 Sanitizing a lipstick is similar to a powder.
 If sharing your lipstick, take tissue afterwards and wipe the product.
 Then, dip in or spritz the product with the alcohol and let dry.
 For liquids and glosses, follow the same procedure as for creams and liquids.